nieksand/rootfind/README.md

     Richard W Hamming.
 1986.
 Numerical Methods for Scientists and Engineers (2nd Ed.).
 Dover Publications, Inc., New York, NY, USA.

+The "Root-finding algorithm" wikipedia page is good topic intro.

 The "Newton's method" wikipedia page is also quite comprehensive.

 The Numerical Recipes book also has a strong treatment, but it is encumbered by